abmajum/terraform_aws_sso_user_group/README.md

         ]
     }
 ```
 - For adding permission sets edit `terraform/permissionsets.auto.tfvars`.
-The inline policy should be in string format.
+Managed Policies is a list.
+In case of mentioning inline policy it should be in string format.
 ```agsl
 permission_sets = {
     "AWSServiceCatalogEndUserAccess": {